rajanin123/Car-Price-Predictions-Capstone-Project3/README.md

-# Car-Price-Predictions-Capstone-Project3
+# Capstone Project-3
-Predicting Car Prices using Machine Learning Techniques &amp; Streamlit Application
+Predicting Car Prices using Machine Learning Techniques and Streamlit Application

 Project Summary: This project entails a thorough process of data cleansing, integrating, and analysis, including customer, sales, exchange rate, products, and store data.
 The workflow is meticulously described in the following step-by-step guide:
 Step 1: Collection of data files (CSV) and prepare to analyse using Python Programme